JayWheels/cedh-leagues/README.md

  - **DB/Login** - Store users, opponents, game results, opponents-per-game, elo. users will be able to register and login.
 Credentials will be securely stores on the database.
 Potential for some sort of verification where a user is alerted that a game has been reported with them in it (stretch goal)
  - **Authentification** - Users cannot submit games without logging in.
 Logins, sign-ups,
  - **WebSocket** - When games are submitted, elos update in real time, showing a user if their score went up or down (reflected by a red/green arrow).

+ ### HTML Deliverable

+ For this deliverable I built out the structure of my application using HTML.

+- [x] **HTML pages** - Three HTML page that represent the ability to login, view the leaderboard, and then submit game results.
+The verify HTML page can be ignored, that is a stretch goal of mine to work on and is not part of the deliverable.
+- [x] **Proper use of HTML Tags** - Each page correctly uses BODY, NAV, MAIN, HEADER, FOOTER as necessary.
+- [x] **Links** - The login page automatically links to the leaderboard page.
+Each page contains links to each other page.
+- [x] **Text** - The application is explained and each input has proper labels.
+- [ ] **Images** - I couldn't figure out how to include an image and so I didn't do this. 😔
+- [x] **DB/Login** - Input box and submit button for login.
+The voting choices represent data pulled from the database.
+- [x] **WebSocket** - The count of voting results represent the tally of realtime votes.